Seigmannen/CarpetSkyAdditions-Datapack/README.md

 ### Planned Features:

 - **Skyblock No Tree Datapack:** Planning to make a datapack with just a spawn platform, where saplings need to be obtained from Wandering Trader.
 This would probably be much harder and more time consuming in the beginning, but I think that would be interesting.
 There will be three versions of this one.
-One with, one without mechanics/tweaks listed here, and one with mechanics/tweaks/more mob heads.
+One with, one without mechanics/tweaks listed here, and one with mechanics/tweaks/more mob heads. **Ready for testing.**

 ### Implemented Features: